 Eagle scout recommendation letters offer the eagle board of review to take a closer look at an applicant through the eyes of his close acquaintances.
 This letter also serves to convince the eagle board review that the applicant deserves to move up to the ranks.
 Whether it’s for your son, nephew, or a family friend, here are the steps in completing a well-written eagle scout recommendation letter.

-Like writing any kind of recommendation letter, the first thing you should do is to start by introducing yourself as the sender.
+Like writing any kind of professional recommendation letter, the first thing you should do is to start by introducing yourself as the sender.
 You can do this by writing your necessary information, such as your name, address, and contact information, on the upper part of the letter.
 Doing so allows the eagle board of review to know who is the applicant’s character references.

 Next, you should indicate the date when the recommendation letter is written.
 This is very important as the eagle board of review needs to know the latest information about the applicant.
 Aside from that, indicating the most recent date also prevents your letter from being returned to you.